In one week’s time, Westpac is making negative changes to its frequent flyer transfer rates.

 Here is our analysis of announcement and what to do before and after the changes come into effect.
+I have also updated this guide with my advice given the recent news of the devaluation of the Velocity-KrisFlyer transfer rate.

 From 9 November 2018, redemption rates for transfers from Altitude Rewards to four of its five frequent flyer programs are decreasing.